1 | Spotted rock snake |

 When frightened, cross-marked grass snakes curl up into a ball of coils and hide their head at the centre, protecting their pea-sized brain.
 They have a mild venom which would probably cause stinging at worst, maybe a slight swelling.

+This species reaches 82cm in the longest individuals (which is still short).
 Females are significantly longer than males, excluding the tail.
 The Psammophis snake family is vast (33 members), and many are similar, but along with the 2 Eurasian species, cross-marked grass snakes were the earliest lineage to diverge.
-This snake is further away from the Psammophis blob than the rest.
+Genetically, this snake is further away from the Psammophis blob than the rest.

 Cross-marked grass snakes have vertical stripes running down their entire body in parallel formation.
 These are grey and brown, but the signature ID sign is a white scale in front of each eye.
 This species lays 4-13 eggs on average.

 This non-venomous snake has found its own niche within South Africa’s crowded ecosystem.
 Rather than swallowing dassies or rock rats, which many snakes compete for, they focus on a less popular food source: slugs.
-Common slug eaters (Duberria lutrix) measure 30cm and this makes small slimy creatures a natural choice.
+Common slug eaters (Duberria lutrix) measure 30cm, or 43cm at the most, and this makes small slimy creatures a natural choice.
 They also eat snails, and their favourite spot to rest is amidst long grass tufts.

 Afrikaans call this harmless snake Tabakrolletjie.
 This is because of its defensive method, where it coils into a tight spiral with its head at the centre, so that it resembles a roll of tobacco.